-It is important that water-cycle-related measures share the goal of maintenance or recovery of a sound water cycle and be advanced through mutual coordination and adjustment among individual measures.
+It is important that water-cycle-related measures (including measures for proper groundwater preservation and use; hereinafter the same shall apply) share the goal of maintenance or recovery of a sound water cycle and be advanced through mutual coordination and adjustment among individual measures.
 In addition, many such measures need to be advanced through comprehensive government-wide coordination.